7 Tips for Cutting Down Your AWS Kubernetes Bill

 Let’s be frank — your cloud bill is bound to be long and hard to understand.
 Just like this one:

 Every service uses a specific billing metric.
 While some services in Amazon S3 are charged by requests, others are charged by GB.
-Truthfully, the bill itself doesn’t provide enough information for you to fully understand your usage and analyze your costs.
+Truthfully, the bill doesn’t provide enough information to understand your usage and analyze your costs fully.
 Instead, look into the AWS console.
 AWS Billing and Cost Management Dashboard are helpful, but to get a more granular view of your costs, go to the Cost Explorer — this is your best AWS resource on costs.

 Tip: To make billing more transparent, group and report on costs by specific attributes (such as region or service).